timmartin/margate/docs/index.rst

 On the other hand, it's free speed.
 It can probably save you a few milliseconds per page view, which might help when you're trying to get your landing page to load as fast as possible.
 Assuming the templating language has all the same features, why wouldn't you?
+Template expansion probably can't be parallelised with anything else your web app is doing, so miliseconds here contribute directly to the bottom line.

 What's with the name?
 '''''''''''''''''''''